AMIGA-IAA/hcg_hi_pipeline/combined_imaging/README.md

 - automask_mbf: CASA automasking minimum beam fraction parameter (see [here](https://casaguides.nrao.edu/index.php/Automasking_Guide)).
 - automask_lns: CASA automasking low noise threshold (see [here](https://casaguides.nrao.edu/index.php/Automasking_Guide)).
 - automask_neg: CASA automasking negative threshold (see [here](https://casaguides.nrao.edu/index.php/Automasking_Guide)).
+- restoringbeam: This is an optional parameter (not included in the template file) that can force a restoring beam of specific dimensions.
+This can be helpful when there is one bad channel triggering a poor common beam shape.
+Beam can be specified in the following format: ['20arcsec','30arcsec','30deg']